The Right Hon Lord Reed will succeed Baroness Hale of Richmond as President of the Supreme Court of the United Kingdom.

 Lord Reed’s appointment also means a new Deputy President will now be appointed.
 The recommendation for this appointment will come from a commission convened by the Lord Chancellor for this purpose.
 An announcement is expected before January 2020, when it is intended that the new Deputy President should take up office.

-- Further details are available on the Supreme Court website via the following link: Appointment process for the Deputy President of The Supreme Court
+- Further details are available on the Supreme Court website, see their story Appointment process for the Deputy President of The Supreme Court